core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 ## POST - Protocol operation

-Protocol operations are defined using the YANG "rpc" or YANG "action" statements.
+Protocol operations are defined using the YANG 'rpc' or YANG 'action' statements.

 To execute a protocol operation, the CoOL client sents a CoAP POST request to the URI of the targeted datastore.